anko/txm/readme.markdown

 | node
 -->

+Loading the `txm` module through `require` isn't really a useful exercise...

 <!-- !test in use library -->

     require('txm')

-Note that because this module isn't really a library, requiring it just runs the program...
+...because it isn't really a library.
+Requiring it just runs the program with no tests specified:

 <!-- !test out use library -->